ShadowGuo-Touhou/COMP2411-Project/README.md

   3. I will not upload the database file because git can only handle text files and attempting to upload binary files like a database might mess up the whole repo.
         - It is recommended that we upload the db entries in text forms (or better, in SQL commands).
-        - You can set up your own db using the SQL commands provided in database/Configuration.txt with SQLite. (https://sqlite.org/download.html)
+        - You can set up your own db using the script (database/configuration.sql) with SQLite. (https://sqlite.org/download.html)
+        - To run the script, type "./sqlite3.exe campus.db < configuration.db" in your terminal.
+Make sure that configuration.db is in your current directory.